* Easing by ECB back on radar after Weidmann, Draghi comments

 By Hideyuki Sano and Masayuki Kitano

-TOKYO/SINGAPORE, March 27 (Reuters) - The euro held steady near recent lows versus the dollar on Thursday after comments from European Central Bank officials revived speculation about further monetary easing to stave off potential deflation.
+TOKYO/SINGAPORE, March 27 (Reuters) - The euro held steady near recent lows versus the dollar on Thursday after comments from European Central Bank officials revived speculation about new monetary easing to stave off potential deflation.

-The euro traded at around $1.3784, hovering near a low of $1.3749 hit twice in recent days, a break of which will bring the currency to its lowest level since March 6.
+The euro traded at $1.3784, hovering near a low of $1.3749 hit twice in recent days, a break of which will bring the currency to its lowest level since March 6.

 That was the day when currency posted its biggest jump in the past two months as the ECB refrained from taking any easing steps.
 The euro’s rally went on to a 2 1/2-year high of $1.3967 hit a week later.